I. The Foundations

 Difference-in-Differences (DiD) Simulator

-DiD analyzes outcome changes over time, contrasting treated and untreated groups.
-Its core relies on the **Parallel Trends Assumption**: groups would evolve similarly absent treatment.
-Flip the assumption to explore its effect.
+DiD compares the change in an outcome over time between a treated group and an untreated group.
+Its validity rests on the **Parallel Trends Assumption**: that the groups would have followed the same trend without the treatment.
+Toggle the assumption to see its impact.

 DiD Estimated Effect